reefland/ansible-k3s-argocd-renovate/roles/k3s-kubernetes/docs/longhorn-settings.md

 ### Longhorn Dashboard

-* Settings for the Longhorn Web Dashboard:
+* Settings for the Longhorn Web Dashboard.
+The `create_route` will create a Traefik Ingress route to expose the dashboard on the URI defined in `path`.

 ```yml
     # Longhorn Dashboard